U.S. House adopts rules sought by hardliners to control McCarthy | Politics

 U.S. House adopts rules sought by hardliners to control McCarthy

-The Republican-led U.S. House of Representatives on Monday adopted a package of internal rules that give right-wing hardliners more leverage over the chamber's newly elected Republican speaker, Kevin McCarthy.
-Lawmakers voted 220-213 for the legislation, with only one Republican voting against.
+Another Republican did not vote.
+The rules package, which will govern House operations over the next two years, represented an early test of McCarthy's ability to keep his caucus together, after he suffered the humiliation of 14 failed ballots last week before finally being elected speaker on Saturday.

 The Republican-led U.S. House of Representatives on Monday adopted a package of internal rules that give right-wing hardliners more leverage over the chamber's newly elected Republican speaker, Kevin McCarthy.
+Lawmakers voted 220-213 to approve the legislation.
+One Republican, Representative Tony Gonzales, joined all 212 Democrats in voting against the rules package.
+Another Republican did not vote.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)